Merchant growthMerchant growthPlaybookCheckout

 • Track fee savings versus your card baseline.

-• Track support issues by chain, wallet, and payment mismatch.
+• Track buyer questions by chain, wallet, and payment mismatch.

 FAQ